mozilla/pkipolicy/rootstore/policy.md

 If the CA has a currently valid audit report at the time of creation of the certificate, then the new certificate MUST appear on the CA's next periodic audit reports.
-* MUST be publicly disclosed in the CCADB by the CA that has their certificate included in Mozilla’s root program.
-The CA with a certificate included in Mozilla’s root program MUST disclose this information within a week of certificate creation, and before any such subordinate CA is allowed to issue certificates.
+* MUST be publicly disclosed in the CCADB by the CA operator that has their certificate included in Mozilla’s root program.
+The CA operator with a certificate included in Mozilla’s root program MUST disclose this information within a week of certificate creation, and before any such subordinate CA is allowed to issue certificates.
 All disclosure MUST be made freely available